• Room 0G.332 - David Keir Building

 Particulars

-I am a senior lecturer (assoc. prof. dr.) in Architecture at Queen’s University Belfast in Northern Ireland, UK.
-I have received BArch and MArch degrees at Middle East Technical University, and PhD degree at Istanbul Technical University in Turkey.
-I have worked professionally as a licensed architect in the Netherlands and Turkey (Is Bank Headquarters Construction, Atelier T Architects, among others) and researched at University of Pennsylvania, USA, University College Dublin, Ireland and ZK/U Center for Art and Urbanism in Berlin, Germany.
-I have conducted several urban filmmaking workshops, attended international conferences, published widely, and taught at Philadelphia University, USA, Delft University of Technology, the Netherlands and Izmir University of Economics, Turkey, before coming to Queen's in 2011.
+I am the Subject Lead for Architecture and Planning, and Senior Lecturer at Queen’s University Belfast in Northern Ireland, UK.
+I have received BArch and MArch degrees at Middle East Technical University, and PhD degree at Istanbul Technical University in Turkiye.
+I have worked professionally as a licensed architect in the Netherlands and Turkiye (Is Bank Headquarters Construction, Atelier T Architects, among others) and researched at the University of Pennsylvania, USA, University College Dublin, Ireland and ZK/U Center for Art and Urbanism in Berlin, Germany.
+I have conducted several urban filmmaking workshops, attended international conferences, published widely, and taught at Philadelphia (Thomas Jefferson) University, USA, Delft University of Technology, the Netherlands and Izmir University of Economics, Turkiye, before joining Queen's in 2011.

-I have been conducting interdisciplinary research at the intersection of architecture and cinema in the USA, the Netherlands, Turkey, Ireland and the UK for 20+ years.
-Using film as a representation of urban space and/or architectural space, I study the relationship between the two disciplines to better understand and interact with the built environment and urban landscapes.
-So the question that is worth exploring for me is: How can film create 'a new way of seeing' to understand and develop cities and buildings better?
+I have been conducting interdisciplinary research at the intersection of architecture and cinema in the USA, the Netherlands, Turkey, Ireland and the UK for 30 years.
+Using film as a representation of urban space and/or architectural space, I study the relationship between the two disciplines to better evaluate and interact with the built environment and urban landscapes.
+So the question that is worth exploring for me is: How can film create 'a new way of seeing' to understand and develop cities, buildings, spaces and places better?
 In this context, I run a collaborative reseach group, CACity (Cinema and Architecture in the City, www.cacity.org) open to all.
 My reseach interests include:

 Architecture and Film Locations